tmrmn/Hei/PITCHME.md

 * MA Future Studies at the Free University of Berlin
   * Agent-based Modeling
   * Semester in SF
-  * Conceptualized a simulation for estimating attitude change processes in teams over time
+  * Thesis: conceptualized a simulation for estimating attitude change processes in teams over time
 ---
 @snap[nord]
-### Institute for Urban Futures
+Institute for Urban Futures
+@ul
-* Research associate and coordinator for the EU-Project PaSyMo at the University of Applied Sciences of Potsdam
+- Research associate and coordinator for the EU-Project PaSyMo at the University of Applied Sciences of Potsdam
-* Teaching classes on ABM and complex adaptive systems at FH-Potsdam and FU-Berlin
+- Teaching classes on ABM and complex adaptive systems at FH-Potsdam and FU-Berlin
+@ulend
 @snapped

 @snap[south-west span-50]